phensley/cldr-engine-website/docs/api-cldr.md

 In order to make use of any localized functionality you need to obtain a `CLDR` instance from the framework.

-The examples below assume a local value <code class="def">cldr</code> has been constructed using the framework.

 Synchronous:
 ```typescript
 const cldr: CLDR = framework.get('en');